ublue-os/website/docs/images/bazzite/FAQ.md

 # Is this another fringe distro?

 This is Fedora Kinoite/Silverblue, depending on the desktop environment you choose, with a recipe on top of it.

-Unlike traditional Linux distributions, much of the maintenance and security updates are done upstream by Fedora and Universal Blue while Bazzzite only has to worry about making this a great gaming experience out of the box.
+Unlike traditional Linux distributions, much of the maintenance and security updates are done upstream by Fedora and Universal Blue while Bazzite only configures a great gaming experience out of the box.
+Check the [mission statement](/mission) for more information.

 # Why run Steam in an Arch Linux Distrobox container as opposed to Flatpak?